Child & Youth Care - Bachelor of Arts Degree

 Admission to the CYC degree program is on a competitive basis and meeting the minimal requirements does not guarantee you’ll get in.
-If you plan to start your studies in September, applications for the fall semester should be received starting October 1st until March 31 of that year.
+If you plan to start your studies in September, applications for the fall semester should be received starting October 1st until September 15 of the next year.
 Applications received after this deadline will be considered only if space is still available in the program.

 I’m interested.
 What do I do now?

 Apply right away.
 Check out the UFV online calendar at www.ufv.ca/calendar.
 Be sure to review the section about our CYC degree program carefully and then apply online How to Apply